 So, without further ado, here’s a curated list of the very best Intracoastal Waterway dining options our area has to offer.

-Sometimes, after sleeping in on a Saturday or Sunday, flip-flops and a t-shirt are all the clothes a person has patience for.
+Sometimes, after sleeping in on a Saturday or Sunday, flip-flops and a t-shirt are all the clothes a person has the patience for.
 When that’s the case, here are three picks where you can toss a cap over your bedhead and dine by the dockside without shame.

 Started by three siblings at their family-owned Lighthouse Point Marina, Nauti Dawg Marina Cafe is a dockside spot tucked away deep in the neighborhoods of Lighthouse Point.
 You’d never find it by accident, but plenty of word of mouth and consistently great reviews keep the place packed on weekend mornings.